 Other appointments include, Governor, Stockport Grammar School for Boys and Girls, District Commissioner, Lady Brook Valley, Scouts Association, Lay Associate of the General Medical Council, Lay Advisor for Health Education England North West, Specialist Independent Advisor for the Care Quality Commission, Independent Member of the UK Government Cross Party Advisory Group on Hate Crime at the Ministry of Justice.

-She was awarded the MBE for her work with disabled children in 2003 and appointed Deputy Lieutenant for Greater Manchester in 2006.
-Robina received the Lloyds TSB Jewel Awards for Excellence in Health Care and Education in 2007.
-In 2012, Robina was a national finalist for the First Women Awards and was humbled to receive acknowledgement from the Department of Health as an NHS Hero.
+Robina was awarded the MBE for her work with disabled children in 2003 and appointed Deputy Lieutenant (DL) for Greater Manchester in 2006.
+She is currently Chair of the Stockport District Deputy Lieutenants Committee.
+Other prestigious awards and nominations include the Lloyds TSB Jewel Awards for Excellence in Health Care and Education, national finalist for the First Women Awards, NHS Hero Award and an Honorary Fellowship from the Royal College of General Practitioners.